-Schema-less databases store data as Key/Value pairs (also known as KV) or as JSON documents.
+Schemaless databases store data as Key/Value pairs (also known as KV) or as JSON documents.
 Based on the use cases users have the choice to either store data as KV pairs or as JSON documents.
-JSON documents are generally very rich in the way data is represented and allows users to very closely model the entity relationship model that we are all very familiar with and have found very useful.
-For e.g.: An Account entity can be modeled in a JSON document with all the required attributes and the nested values that go with a typical Account object – the multiple address, emails, aliases etc. JSON documents also provide the added advantage of being able to index individual values making the access much more performant, allowing pieces of data from different documents to be joined together.
+JSON documents are generally very rich in the way data is represented and allows users to very closely model the entity-relationship model that we are all very familiar with and have found very useful.
+For e.g.: An Account entity can be modeled in a JSON document with all the required attributes and nested values that go with a typical Account object – the multiple addresses, emails, aliases, etc. JSON documents also provide the added advantage of being able to index individual values making the access much more performant, allowing pieces of data from different documents to be joined together.

 Database Design or Normalization

-Schema-less database eliminates this activity to a very large extent and greatly reduces the complexity of this activity.
-The only decisions that a user needs to pre-determine is which attributes of an entity they want to keep collocated.
+Schemaless databases eliminate this activity to a very large extent and greatly reduces the complexity of this activity.
+The only decision that a user needs to pre-determine is which attributes of an entity they want to keep collocated.

 ETL/ELT of required to reformat and store structured/unstructured data

-Schema-less database does not need long drawn transforming and cleansing processes due to the fact that the model is flexible and user is not pigeon-holed into conforming to a strict schema.
+Schemaless databases do not need long-drawn transforming and cleansing processes due to the fact that the model is flexible and the user is not pigeon-holed into conforming to a strict schema.

+Including schema changes that could cause massive code changes in systems (Application layer, ORM layer) that read and write data to and from the database.
 Once a schema is arrived at, changing the schema requires planned outages to get the affected objects offline and complete and test changes to the application layer to leverage the changes.
 Manual deployment errors could cause impacts that could run into several days or months.
-In a world where change is the only constant this model seems a little outdated.
-Schema-less databases model the business rather than a data-model.
+In a world where change is the only constant, this model seems a little outdated.
+Schemaless databases model the business rather than a data-model.
 The definition and attributes of a piece of data is constantly changing so why live with a database that forces you to conform to the same definition?

-Schema-less databases eliminates complex migrations activities and change synchronization due to it flexible data storage model.
+Schemaless databases eliminate complex migrations activities and change synchronization due to their flexible data storage model.

 Real-time analytics on streaming data

-A schema-less database lets you define your view of data rather than create a schema that you have to fight to extract value.
-This lets your non-technical IT dependent staff extract information quickly and easily and do what they are hired to do rather than understand complex data models and spend hours creating their universe of the data.
-This again translates to huge costs savings.
+A schemaless database lets you define your view of data rather than create a schema that you have to fight to extract value.
+This lets your non-technical IT-dependent staff extract information quickly and easily and do what they are hired to do rather than understand complex data models and spend hours creating their universe of the data.
+This again translates to huge cost savings.

-As described in this article it is clear that schema-less databases have a very important role to play in the current data-centric world.
+As described in this article it is clear that schemaless (“schema-less”) databases have a very important role to play in the current data-centric world.
 They are clearly here to stay in some form or the other.
 Does this mean the world is going to stop using traditional databases, stop ETL/ELT of their data and stop using proprietary solutions?
-While only time will answer that question, Wisdom tells me traditional data sources cannot continue to ignore the benefits that schema-less databases bring to the table.
-It is only a matter of time before they adopt some of these features of schema-less databases and this could be a win-win for today’s discerning customers.
+While only time will answer that question, Wisdom tells me traditional data sources cannot continue to ignore the benefits that schemaless databases bring to the table.
+It is only a matter of time before they adopt some of these features of schemaless databases and this could be a win-win for today’s discerning customers.